FORTHCOMING IN JANUARY 2020 FROM GLOBAL CITY PRESS:

 “Sizzling, a brilliant work of imagination…unflinching in its depiction of our culture and political moment…with the relevance and pace of Kerouac’s On the Road and the psychological brutality of Golding’s Lord of the Flies.”

-~Michelle Yasmine Valladares, poet, MFA Program Director at The City College of New York, and author of Nortada, The North Wind, and the AMERICAS Poetry Festival’s Poet of the Year.
+~Michelle Yasmine Valladares, MFA Program Director at The City College of New York, author of Nortada, The North Wind, and the AMERICAS Poetry Festival’s Poet of the Year.

 “A perfect time in our country for the return of the anti-hero.
 So many young men begin an odyssey into adulthood only to find that the past, usually in the form of a father, is both the catalyst forward and the keeper of a locked gate to the future.
 The goal becomes not salvation but survival.
 David Puretz’s debut novel alternates between life’s realistic blows and a hallucinatory journey that may be his only route to selfhood.”